File a Claim: Entertainment Industry

 Before you file for unemployment, review the following.
 Even though the filing process is the same for entertainment industry employees, this information may help with reporting your employment and income.

 Be sure to include details about your last employer.
 We need information for every employer for the past 18 months.
-This helps establish the base period of your claim so you can get the highest weekly benefit amount possible.
+This helps establish the base period of your claim so you can receive the highest weekly benefit amount possible.

 Last Day Worked